6 Best Campaigns: Clarity Wins in March

 The official waitlist for the product makes clear that joining does not guarantee access to or availability of the product.
 That suggests this is as much about validating demand and capturing interest as it is about launching a ready-to-scale offer.

 That is the smarter move.
 Aroma Best Friend works as a campaign, a proof-of-capability demo, and a demand signal test at the same time.
+For operators, the bigger signal is that one use-case-led demo can align capability storytelling, demand capture, and internal buy-in around the same proof point.
 Instead of saying that Giuseppe enables personalization and creativity, NotCo dramatizes a specific version of personalization that people can picture, repeat, and remember.

 What FMCG and CPG teams should borrow now